ba2534so-s/job-application-tracker/README.md

   - **More Info**: Opens a modal displaying full job information.
   - **Edit**: Redirects to a page for updating job details.
   - **Delete**: Opens a confirmation modal for deleting a job.

+## Video Demo
+A short video of the use of the application can be viewed at [https://youtu.be/y0auaZOhsko?si=Syl_jbEQXfBGR-Hs](https://youtu.be/y0auaZOhsko?si=Syl_jbEQXfBGR-Hs)

 ## Screenshots
 ### Login Page